$674 Find Cheap Flights from Adelaide to British Columbia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Adelaide to British Columbia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Adelaide to British Columbia, you should book around 3 weeks before departure.
+To get a below-average price on a flight from Adelaide to British Columbia, you should book around 3 weeks before departure, which saves you about 15% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 19 weeks before departure.

 Good to know